BillTube/BillTube2/README.md

 # BillTube 2
 BillTube 2.0
 Beta build, should be stable!
+Installation instructions are available on my discord http://discord.gg/fwadWd9